-During the past fiscal year, after taking into consideration the six factors prescribed by the SEC and Nasdaq, the Compensation Committee engaged Radford Rewards Consulting (the "Consultant"), a compensation consulting firm, as a compensation consultant.
+During the past fiscal year, after taking into consideration the six factors prescribed by the SEC and Nasdaq, the Compensation Committee continued to engage Aon's Human Capital Solutions practice, a division of Aon plc (formerly known as Radford) (the "Consultant"), a compensation consulting firm, as a compensation consultant.
 The Compensation Committee has assessed the Consultant's independence and determined that the Consultant had no conflicts of interest in connection with its provisions of services to the Compensation Committee.
-Specifically, the Compensation Committee engaged the Consultant to provide market data, peer group analysis and conduct an executive compensation assessment analyzing the current cash and equity compensation of our executive officers and directors against compensation for similarly situated executives at our peer group.
+Specifically, the Compensation Committee engaged the Consultant to provide market data, peer group analysis and conduct an executive and board compensation assessment analyzing the current cash and equity compensation of our executive officers and directors against compensation for similarly situated executives at our peer group.
 Our management did not have the ability to direct the Consultant's work.